gnembon/fabric-carpet/docs/scarpet/language/Containers.md

 ### `has(container, address, ...), has(lvalue)`

 Similar to `get`, but returns boolean value indicating if the given index / key / path is in the container.
 Can be used to determine if `get(...)==null` means the element doesn't exist, or the stored value for this address is `null`, and is cheaper to run than `get`.
+For matrices this doesnt apply as they only store numbers, so this just returns whether or not the coordinate pair is within the matrix, but it is still cheaper to run that `get(...)`

 Like get, it can accept multiple addresses for chains in nested containers.
 In this case `has(foo:a:b)` is equivalent to `has(get(foo,a), b)` or `has(foo, a, b)`

 ### `delete(container, address, ...), delete(lvalue)`

 Removes specific entry from the container.
 For the lists - removes the element and shrinks it.
 For maps, it removes the key from the map, and for nbt - removes content from a given path.
 For lists and maps returns previous entry at the address, for nbt's - number of removed objects, with 0 indicating that the original value was unaffected.

 Like with the `get` and `has`, `delete` can accept chained addresses, as well as l-value container access, removing the value from the leaf of the path provided, so `delete(foo, a, b)` is the same as `delete(get(foo,a),b)` or `delete(foo:a:b)`

+Exception for matrices: Seen as though you can't really remove a value from a matrix, delete() function just sets that value to 0.

 Returns true, if container was changed, false, if it was left unchanged, and null if operation was invalid.